 This is a fun, open-ended way to let your candidate express their ideas for creatively engaging young children.
 Take note of how their answer stacks up with your own curriculum and consider opening up a dialogue about how their approach enhances yours.

 As with the custom scenario question for teachers, it's always a great idea to get as many real-world insights as possible in your interviews with potential assistants.
 And of course, don't be afraid to use a real situation from your own center.

-OK.
+Alright!
 Now that you're armed with an awesome list of questions, you need to know more about what to look for (and look out for!) in an answer.

-As a director, you probably already have a pretty good intuition for this stuff.
+As an owner or director, you probably already have a pretty good intuition for this stuff.
 But when you're stressed or short-staffed, it can sometimes be difficult to hear that inner voice.

 Now that we've covered the no-gos for the candidate's side of the table, let's take a minute to review the dos and don'ts for interviewers.

 One of the biggest fails an employer can make is asking illegal or unethical questions in an interview.
 It's just bad.

 Of course, this isn't legal advice.
 And most of it should strike you as common sense.

 But it's always a good idea to check with your legal team to make sure your interview questions are 100% good to go.
 And remember, the effort of setting up a great interview will pay off tenfold in terms of a stellar and awesomely loyal team of ECE pros.

 The feeling you get after interviewing an all-star candidate is great, but the feeling of interviewing a great worker and knowing that you were able to access their honest and full character is even better.
 You want outstanding staff for your center, so don’t let a boring, run-of-the-mill interview slow down your search.
 Ask the best questions, and you will get the best teachers.